schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

 ## Constructing a matrix with the `matrix` function

-Before we start lets look at the basics in the online help by executing `?matrix` which reveals the signature of the function
+Before we start, lets look at the basics in the online help by executing `?matrix`.
+Doing that reveals the signature of the function
 ```R
 matrix(data = NA, nrow = 1, ncol = 1, byrow = FALSE,
        dimnames = NULL)
 ```
-Reading further in the help you'll see we can supply a vector for the data or use a type that can be coerced to a vector.
-We can specify the number of rows and columns and how the vector should be used to fill the matrix and we can supply dimension names which I'll cover a bit later.
+Reading further in the help you'll see we can supply a vector for the data, or use a type that can be coerced to a vector.
+We can specify the number of rows and columns and how the vector should be used to fill the matrix, and we can supply dimension names (which I'll cover a bit later).
 For now let us create a matrix

 If we simply call `matrix()` we will get all the default parameters as specified with the `=` operator in definition of the help file.
 The `=` is very similar to the `<-` operator in that it is an assignment operator, but it can only be used in specific scope.
 So our simple `matrix()` call will create a 1 by 1 matrix with an `NA` value in it.